Shiz-b/Universe-Projected/README.md

 # Universe-Projected
 Some sims to help students get behind concepts.
+I will create sims as I learn concepts - this means I may not come back to cover the intro topics but might if requested.

 ## Acknowledgements/Inspiration